JAMES B. MCCRAVY, JR., LTCOL, USAF

 From the 1953 Lucky Bag:

-James was piloting a WB-57F aircraft out of Kirtland AFB, New Mexico, on June 27, 1972 when the "aircraft entered a Mach tuck, pitching the nose downward.
+James was piloting a WB-57F aircraft out of Kirtland AFB, New Mexico when the "aircraft entered a Mach tuck, pitching the nose downward.
 The circumstance was exacerbated by wing flutter from the airflow over the wings, and the high-altitude aircraft came apart at 50,000 feet over the Manzano Mountains south of Albuquerque."
 His co-pilot was also lost.

 The original investigation report said the manufacturer needed to provide more technical information, but the ultimate decision was that pilot error was the cause.